verge-io/docs/docs/implementation-guide/sizing.md

 - Intel or AMD x86 64-bit processor with hardware virtualization support
 - Minimum of 16GB RAM dedicated to VergeOS
-- HBA (preferred) or RAID controller that supports JBOD mode - NO RAID
+- HBA (preferred) or RAID controller that supports JBOD or IT mode - NO RAID
-- 2 x 1/10/25/40/100GbE NICs (Intel, Mellanox, or Broadcom)
+- 1 x 1GbE NIC for External Network (Intel, Mellanox, or Broadcom)

-!!! note "1GbE only recommended for External Network communication"
+- 1 x 10GbE NIC for Core Fabric Network (Intel, Mellanox, or Broadcom)

 ### Controller Nodes (Node 1 and Node 2)

 - 1GB of RAM per 1TB of storage for each node
-- 1 x 800GB+ 3 DWPD NVMe-based SSD for vSAN metadata
+- **Tier 0**: 1 x NVMe-based SSD for vSAN metadata with 3 Drive Writes Per Day (DWPD)
-- 5GB of vSAN metadata storage per 1TB of usable capacity in your VergeOS System
+- **Tier 0**: 10GB of storage per 1TB of usable capacity for vSAN metadata

 ### Storage Nodes (Nodes that partipate in vSAN storage)

-- 1GB of RAM per 1TB of storage for each node
+- 1GB of RAM per 1TB of RAW storage for each node
 - Minimum of one NVMe or SATA/SAS SSD per node for workload storage
 - HDDs can be used for snapshot, archive, or file based service storage
 - At least 2 nodes with the same disk configuration for data redundancy